Fuel Injector Replacement Cost

 Are fuel injectors covered under warranty?

-Your fuel injectors are typically covered under your manufacturer’s powertrain warranty, which can last for up to 10 years or 100,000 miles from the date your car was sold to its first owner, depending on the manufacturer.
-If you’re not sure whether you still have any factory warranty remaining, you can usually look it up using your vehicle identification number.
+Fuel injectors are typically covered under your manufacturer’s powertrain warranty.
+These factory warranties often last up to 10 years or 100,000 miles from the original vehicle sale date, depending on the automaker.
+If you are unsure whether you still have coverage, you can usually check using your vehicle identification number (VIN).

 • California